jashcity98/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-Writes a script that encodes and decodes text using the rot13 encryption.
-Assumes ASCII
+Writes a script that prints every other line from the input, starting with the first line